arifekrem/Labs/README.md

-These are examples for the labs of my CS courses at  the Toronto Metropolitan University.
+These are examples for the labs and assignments of my CS courses at  the Toronto Metropolitan University.